vlbos/bos.contracts/ibc.token/README.md

 ibc.token
 -----------

-This eosio contract allows users to create, issue, and manage tokens on eosio based blockchains.
+Combine with ibc.chain and ibc plugin system, this contract allows users to do inter-blockchain assets transfer.